Julianne2025/Data-Analytics-Portfolio/README.md

 - weekly_freight_kpis.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_kpis.png)

+---

+Profit & Loss Financial Statement Analysis:

 This profit and loss data is for FY2008 and the prior year for a large battery manufacturing company that later closed.

 The data was exported from the company JDE ERP system.
 The profit and loss data was imported into Power BI from Excel spreadsheets.

-Business Q&A:  KPIs, Autual vs Budget vs Prior Year.
+Business Q&A:  KPIs, FY2008 Autual vs Prior Year Actual.

 Business Problems: